JCyberSec/Python-Challange---Solutions/Level-4/README.txt

-This code takes a while to run and doesn't have any output whilst processing.
+This code takes a while to run and depends on your internet speed to how fast it can load and extract the numbers.
 Just wait it will work.